0xPolygon/edge-contracts/README.md

 │ libs/ "libraries used for specific applications"
-├─ ModExp — "modular exponentiation (from Hubble Project, for BLS)" ├─ ValidatorQueue - "lib of operations for the validator queue" ├─ ValidatorStorage — "statistical binary tree lib for ordering validators" ├─ WithdrawalQueue — "lib of operations for the rewards withdrawal queue" │ mocks/ "mocks of various contracts for testing"
+├─ ModExp — "modular exponentiation (from Hubble Project, for BLS)" ├─ ValidatorQueue - "lib of operations for the validator queue" ├─ ValidatorStorage — "statistical red-black tree lib for ordering validators" ├─ WithdrawalQueue — "lib of operations for the rewards withdrawal queue" │ mocks/ "mocks of various contracts for testing"
-│ root/ "contracts that live on the root chain (Ethereum mainnet)" ├─ CheckpointManager - //TODO once root contracts are more settled ├─ RootValidatorSet - //TODO once root contracts are more settled ├─ StateSender - //TODO once root contracts are more settled
+│ root/ "contracts that live on the root chain (Ethereum mainnet)" ├─ CheckpointManager - "receives and executes messages from child" ├─ RootValidatorSet - "*LIKELY TO CHANGE* stores data from child about validators and epochs" ├─ StateSender - "sends messages to child"
 ```

 ### General Repo Layout